SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 ```

 ## Example 3: Search containers by container description
-This example queries all container by the specified container type and container description.
+This example queries all containers by the specified container type and container description.
 The response includes all container instances in the tenant that match the criteria.

 ### Request